 The Directors must call for nominations from Voting Members for election of Eligible Persons to Director positions at least 42 days prior to the date determined for the holding of an Annual General Meeting.
 Nominations must be in writing and must be received no later than 22 days prior to the date determined for the holding of an Annual General Meeting.

-A Organisational Member may not nominate more than one Eligible Person for a Director position.
+A Corporate Member may not nominate more than one Eligible Person for a Director position.

-Elections for Directors shall be by
+At the direction of the Board, elections for Directors shall be by:

-ballot in accordance with this clause at each Annual General Meeting on papers prepared by the CEO or the Returning Officer appointed by the Directors for the purpose of the Annual General Meeting
+ballot in accordance with this clause at each Annual General Meeting on papers prepared by the CEO or the Returning Officer appointed by the Directors for the purpose of the Annual General Meeting; or

-.
+electronic voting platform, approved by ordinary resolution of the Board, that allows all Members a reasonable opportunity to participate in the election of Directors.
+The electronic voting platform must be open to members to cast their vote no less than 7 days before an Annual General Meeting and close no earlier than 24 hours prior to the commencement time of the Annual General Meeting.

 The ballot for an election to fill one or more Director positions will be conducted in accordance with the following procedure: